Probate Q&A Series

 1. Review your policy for contingent beneficiaries.
 Most life insurance contracts allow you to name one or more contingent beneficiaries.
 If your primary beneficiary is not alive at the time of claim, the insurer will look to any contingent beneficiary you named.
 If a contingent beneficiary survives the insured, the insurer must pay them according to the policy terms.

-2. If you did not name a contingent beneficiary or if all contingents have also passed away, the insurer generally must pay the proceeds to the insured’s estate.
-Under North Carolina law, death benefits that have no living designated payee become part of the decedent’s estate and pass under the intestate succession statutes or under the terms of the insured’s will.
+2. If you did not name a contingent beneficiary or if all contingents have also passed away, the insurer generally must pay the proceeds to the estate of the beneficiary who survived the insured, unless the policy provides otherwise.
+If no beneficiary survives the insured, the proceeds generally become payable to the insured’s estate under the policy terms.
 See N.C.
-Gen. Stat. § 28A-2-1 (defining inheritance of personal property).
+Gen. Stat. § 28A-2-1.

 4. Gather required documents and file your claim.
 To initiate payment, submit the following to the insurer: